Stanford-Urban-Water-Policy-Innovation/Articulate/README.md

 **2) The Dataframe File(s) (the Tally File(s))**

 The dataframe files will return a tally count for each source in each Time Step Size period.
 One file will be returned for each Search Term.
 These dataframes report tallied results, counting the number of desired articles occurring at specified time intervals (e.g number of articles each month).
+While the Database file is named by the user, the Dataframes are named automatically based on the Search terms and date of search.

 ### (iv) Set up